-Pope, upon doctor’s advice, to skip Sunday public blessing; surgeon says recovery absolutely normal
+Pope Francis takes doctors’ advice to skip Sunday public blessing as he recovers from major surgery

 Francis has two trips abroad set for August, the first to Portugal, for a Catholic youth jamboree, and then, at the end of that month, to Mongolia, the first-ever pilgrimage by a pontiff to that Asian country.

-Asked about the prospects for those strenuous trips given his surgery, Alfieri said the pontiff, “made this calculations” when deciding to go ahead with the June 7 surgery, indicating that Francis felt like the timing of the operation would allow him to stick to his travel plans.
+Asked about the prospects for those strenuous trips given his surgery, Alfieri said the pontiff, “made these calculations” when deciding to go ahead with the June 7 surgery, an indication that Francis felt that the timing of the operation would allow him to stick to his travel plans.